labeveryday-cloud-projects/intro-terraform-launch-ec2/README.md

 - `Default Subnet Creation`: Ensures a default subnet exists in one of the available availability zones.

-- `Security Group Configuration`: Sets up a security group for an EC2 instance to allow HTTP (port 80) and SSH (port 22) access.
+- `Security Group Configuration`: Sets up a security group for an EC2 instance to allow HTTP (port 80) and ICMP (ping) access.

 - `AMI Data Source`: Fetches the latest Amazon Linux 2 AMI for the EC2 instance.